-If Siegel expected, as he likely did, that his murder trial, scheduled to begin January 19, 1942, would be cancelled, he was disappointed.
+If Siegel expected, as he likely did, that his murder trial, scheduled to begin on January 19, 1942, would be cancelled, he was disappointed.
 Dockweiller was prepared to proceed.
 Ida Greenburg testified.
-Brave eyewitnesses had been located who identified Siegel and Carbo as having been at the scene of the crime.
-Tannenbaum was allowed to come west yet again to testify.
+Brave eyewitnesses had also been located who identified Siegel and Carbo as having been at the scene of the crime.
+Tannenbaum was allowed to fly west yet again to testify.
 Siegel’s lawyer Jerry Giesler, on cross-examination, tried to provoke Tannenbaum into the kind of emotional outburst that could serve as the basis for a mistrial.

-Frankie Carbo’s jury was deadlocked 10-2 in favor of conviction, resulting in mistrial.
-A retrial date was set, but O’Dwyer wouldn’t let Tannenbaum come out West again and on March 24, 1942, the case against Carbo was dismissed.
+Frankie Carbo’s jury deadlocked 10-2 in favor of conviction, resulting in mistrial.
+A retrial date was set, but O’Dwyer wouldn’t let Tannenbaum come out West again and on March 24, 1942, the case against Carbo was likewise dismissed.

 That was the end of the Big Greenie case.